-If a party chooses to file objections and rebuttals, the party's objections and rebuttals to proposed findings of fact of an opposing party shall repeat the text and citation to the record of the proposed finding of fact being objected to or rebutted and its paragraph number.
-Rebuttals shall assert only facts (i.e., without argument more appropriately placed in the post-hearing reply brief), and must be followed with citations to the party's own proposed findings of fact and to other supporting authority in the evidence.
-All citations to evidence shall be in the form set forth in Rule 11.2.
+A party's objections and rebuttals to proposed findings of fact of an opposing party shall repeat the text and citation to the record of the proposed finding of fact being objected to or rebutted and its paragraph number.
+Rebuttals shall assert only facts (i.e., without argument more appropriately placed in the post-hearing reply brief), and must be followed with citations to the supporting authority in the evidence.